 June brings Volunteers’ Week.
-Here, Jackie Bischof interviews Danni, a valued member of the Hornsey Vale team during lockdown.
+Here, Jackie Sablich interviews Danni, a valued member of the Hornsey Vale team during lockdown.

 As a child growing up in Norfolk, Danni Haylett was a regular attendee at the extracurricular drama clubs at her local community centre.
 She appreciated the role they played as a “safe space for young people” to try different activities and discover their interests.
 And so, when the coronavirus pandemic shut down theatres last year and put her career as a stage manager into extended intermission, she was instinctively drawn to ways she could help give back to a community resource that gave so much to her growing up.